tytydraco/yessleep/out/Something_horrifying_happened_to_me_while_working_at_Beechams_Bank_in_Leeds.md

 Mrs. Crenshaw had an affair with a young man who supposedly murdered her husband for life insurance, and when she refused to pay him the man killed her as well.

-But I know the truth end it will haunt me for the rest of my life because the bank was shut down for a while but then reopened under new management keeping the old name Beecham's Bank.
+But I know the truth and it will haunt me for the rest of my life because the bank was shut down for a while but then reopened under new management keeping the old name Beecham's Bank.